marcinbiegun/n23.pl/_posts/2016-12-15-osx-macos-security-productivity.md

 ![OSX / MacOS settings for security and productivity](/assets/osx_mac_security_productivity.png)

-I was pretty impressed that my previous OSX install had served me for 4 year of heavy software development and daily personal use.
+I was pretty impressed that my previous OSX install had served me for 4 years of heavy software development and daily personal use.

-This year I've decided to do a fresh Sierra install.
+But a time has come for a fresh system reinstall.
 During the setup, I had some troubles remembering all useful system settings and tweaks I've made, so here's the list for my future reference, and possible use for other power users.